Tint-sabei/online-tech-magazine/README.md

 This website serves as a hub for technology enthusiasts, offaering news, reviews, and informative articles.
 It allows both readers and content creators to interact and engage with the platform seamlessly.

 ## Target Users
-- **Visitors:** Can browse articles, read comments, and send messages via the contact form.
+- **Guest Readers (Visitors):** No registration required.
+They can read all articles, post comments, and download the analytics reports.
-- **Registered Authors:** Can create, edit, and delete their own articles, post comments, and access basic analytics.
+- **Registered Authors:** Can create and edit their own articles.
-- **Administrators:** Have full control over all articles, users, comments, and reports, including site analytics and external content management.
+- **Administrators:** Full system control, including the ability to delete articles and generate/regenerate the analytics reports.

 ## Main Features
-- Browse articles by category
 - Create, edit, delete articles (for authors and admins)
 - Post comments on articles
 - Contact form to send messages to administrators